 In her previous role as Executive Director of Sustainable Step New England, she trained hundreds of people in principles of sustainability and how to put these into practice in their work.
 She helped internal “change agents” take leadership within their organization to adopt green practices and facilitated networks of change agents from government agencies, businesses, and non-profits.
 She also convened dialogues between sustainable business leaders and government about how government policies could help advance sustainable practices.
 Prior to that she was a Senior Consultant at Arthur D. Little, where over nine years, she consulted with dozens of companies in diverse industries to help them create strong internal management systems to deliver on their sustainability goals.

-Beth has a B.A. in Political Science from Bates College and a M.S. in Environmental Technology from Imperial College in London.
+Beth is on the faculty of the Marlboro College MBA program in Brattleboro, Vermont.
+She has a B.A. in Political Science from Bates College and a M.S. in Environmental Technology from Imperial College in London.
 She also has a Permaculture Design Certificate (principles of ecological whole-systems design.)
 She was awarded a fellowship with Center for Whole Communities to participate in Whole Thinking Retreat exploring how diverse leaders in the social justice and environmental movements can find common purpose.